miskatormi/3-body-problem/README.md

     <img width="640" height="480" src="https://github.com/miskatormi/Three-body-problem/blob/main/Figure_1.png">
 </p>

-This shows what happens when the n-body ($n=3$) problem momentarily reduces to the two-body problem: the blue and yellow masses form a close bond and orbit each other.
+This shows what happens when the 3-body problem momentarily reduces to the two-body problem: the blue and yellow masses form a close bond and orbit each other.
 Their combined center of mass then orbits the green mass as if it were just a single object.

 ### Full Reduction to Two-Body Problem via Symmetry
 <p align="center">